Three crashes snarl Waterloo region roads during evening commute

 -

-3rd anniversary of Nova Scotia mass shooting: 'A grieving process with anger'
+Premier calls for silent reflection to mark anniversary of Nova Scotia mass shooting

-As the third anniversary of the Nova Scotia mass shooting approaches, Tammy Oliver-McCurdie is preparing for a simple ritual to remind her of the loved ones she lost.
+Nova Scotia Premier Tim Houston is asking people to pause for a moment of silence today at noon and again on Wednesday to remember the 22 people killed three years ago during the worst mass shooting in Canadian history.

 -